botopolis/bot/README.md

 ## Configuration

-Most configuration of gobot happens through the addition of plugins.
+Most configuration of botopolis happens through the addition of plugins.

 The one exception is the server.
 You can set the port of the web server via the environment variable `PORT`.